 Electrical Terms and Definitions

-Electrical systems have a lot of parts to them.
+Electrical systems have a lot of parts.
 It’s easy to feel overwhelmed when trying to understand what your electrician is explaining to you.
 As a homeowner, the more you understand about your electrical system, the better you will understand where your potential problems and risks are.
-This will also save you and your electrician lots of time.
+This will also save you and your electrician time.
 Here is a list of some of the key terms and definitions when it comes to electricity.

 Alphabetical List of Key Electrical Terms:

 AC – Alternating current (AC power) is the typical type of power used in all homes and buildings.